 Council Tax reduction

-Your Council Tax bill can be reduced in a number of ways:
+Your Council Tax bill can be reduced in a number of ways depending on your circumstances.

 Find out more about Council Tax discounts and exemptions